Felicia Ferrone: Career

-Ferrone's award winning work is included in the Art Institute of Chicago permanent collection, is a recipient of a GOOD DESIGN Award, and her work is widely exhibited and published internationally.
-She is a Clinical Assistant Professor at the University of Illinois at Chicago and was an Instructor at the School of the Art Institute of Chicago for many years.
-Producing and distributing her own work under her brand, fferrone, she also does commissioned work for clients, of which Boffi, Volume Gallery, and Covo among others.
+Ferrone's works are included in the Art Institute of Chicago permanent collection and her work is widely exhibited and published internationally.
+She served as Assistant Professor and Director of Graduate Studies in Industrial Design at the University of Illinois at Chicago, and was an Instructor at the School of the Art Institute of Chicago.
+She produces and distributes her own work under her fferrone brand.
+She does commissioned work for clients, including Boffi, Volume Gallery, and Covo.

+In 2019, Felicia Ferrone was included in The Study by 1stdibs, 10 Trailblazing Female Designers.